drjoseluisheram/JLHR/content/thesis/_index.md

   text_link_url: /index.xml
   text_series_label: Outline
   title: Revisiting my Doctoral Experience
 description: "Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-    \nThis section is like a blog series to talk about my Doctoral experience and,
-    \nparticularly focusing in share my thesis.\n"
+This section is like a blog series to talk about my Doctoral experience and, particularly focusing in share my thesis."
 layout: list-sidebar
 show_author_byline: false
 show_post_date: false